 One editor might provide many of those functions, but not all at once.
 (See #6 below).

-Myth #4: An editor is an editor — so I should just find the cheapest one I can.
+Myth #4: An editor is an editor—I’ll just hire the cheapest one.

 In addition to marking it up, a good substantive or developmental editor will make lots of queries (questions for the author) on the manuscript, where a copy editor will mostly clean up the language as-is, and a proofreader is usually purely focused on correcting any errors of usage or formatting.
 These are different approaches to your work.